Annulment | Annulment Attorney in Bucks County

 -- Where one party was lead into the marriage based on fraud, duress, coercion or force and there was no voluntary cohabitation after the knowledge of this fraud, duress, coercion or force.

-In cases of voidable but valid marriages seeking annulment, until a decree of annulment is obtained from the Court, the marriage is valid unlike those that are deemed void from inception.
+In cases of voidable but valid marriages seeking annulment, until a decree is obtained from the Court, the marriage is valid unlike those that are deemed void from inception.

 When you need an attorney to represent you with your legal matters, contact the Law Offices of Michael Kuldiner, P.C. in order to obtain the best results possible in each case.
 To arrange a consultation, please give us a call at (215) 942-2100 or contact us by submitting the form at top right.